Bricktech2000/Website/website/public/DoS-Protection/index.md

   checkinterval: 1 / 1, // per s
   testmode: false,
   errormessage:
-    'Sorry, but an error occured.\nOur DoS protection service has detected unusual activity from your system.
+    'Sorry, but an error occurred.\nOur DoS protection service has detected unusual activity from your system.
 Please try again later.', });
 app.use(ddos.express);
 ```

-Essentially, it uses a [DoS protecion library](https://www.npmjs.com/package/ddos) which limits the amount of requests that can be performed from each host.
+Essentially, it uses a [DoS protection library](https://www.npmjs.com/package/ddos) which limits the amount of requests that can be performed from each host.
 When too many requests are performed by a single _IP address_ in a very short amount of time, it blocks the machine until the requests stop during `10 seconds` and displays an error message.

 #try
 You can try it out by spamming the `F5` key to refresh this page as quickly as you can.
 After a few refreshes, you will get a `429 Too Many Requests` error and will have to wait a few seconds without refreshing the page to get off the list of blocked hosts.